 And this leads to the crux of the story – about those music professors who laughed at me

 To get “accepted” into the School of Music, you had to audition in front of the music department faculty (think “Flashdance”).
 The piece I chose was “Bridge over Troubled Water” by Simon and Garfunkel.
 After what I’d been through (and knowing a little about me), this was a logical choice.
 Great song.

 However, it’s not “Bach, Beethoven or Mozart” – which is what the professors expected to hear.
 Unfortunately, no one had told me in advance.

 As I feverishly built the emotion and dynamics heading into the chorus….
 “Like A BRIDGE Over Troubled Water…” my fingers whirring across the piano –

 As he continued the others held back giggles: “I’m sorry Mr. Girouard, we only accept classical music for entrance into the School of Music..”
 They couldn’t contain their laughter any longer.
 “Tee-hee, ha-ha…HEE HA-HA…” A story repeated over tea and crumpets to this day, I’m sure.

 On a different day, I probably could have seen the humor, but on this day – I was humiliated.
 I could feel the blood rushing to my face and I’m sure I was close to tears.

 “life defining” moment (part 2)

 I think most people would have walked out and quit – grab some tissues and leave it at that.

 Not me.
-There was a higher plan at work and I wasn’t about to give up.
+I wasn’t going to give up.
 I got some Beethoven and Bach from the library, learned the required “classical” repertoire and returned a month later to ace my entrance audition.
-I worked my ass off, and received my music degree – even made Deans list.
+I worked my butt off, and received my music degree – even made Deans list.
 At my Senior recital, not only did I play the required classical repertoire, but I premiered several original compositions as well (including “Opus” which you can download for free here).
 The house was packed with supportive friends, classmates, music professors and a few early fans.
 I received a standing ovation the likes (I’d like to think) the School of Music had never seen!